yoonbae81/yhistory/README.md

 # yHistory
-Download Korean market data from NAVER and DAUM.
+Provide cached market data from NAVER, Daum, and Yahoo.